 Another Juventus player coming off the back of a disappointing season, Thuram was a defensive don on a host of football games in the mid-2000s.

-In the summer of 2004, Fabio Capello was appointed Juve manager and Thuram was mainly used as a centre-back but was named as a right-back in the 2005 edition of FIFA.
+In the summer of 2004, Fabio Capello was appointed Juve manager and Thuram was mainly used as a centre-back, but he was named as a right-back in the 2005 edition of FIFA.

 Alessandro Nesta 94 – FIFA 05

 Sticking with Serie A, and once more with the 2005 edition of the game, Nesta was deemed to be at his peak after helping Milan win Serie A, conceding a measly 24 goals in 34 games in the process.

 But it was his team-mate Andriy Shevchenko who graced the cover alongside Patrick Vieira and Raul.

 The only former Bolton player on this list, Hierro was approaching the end of his Real Madrid career when he was given such a high rating by EA Sports, although he had just won a fourth La Liga title and would go on to end the 2001-02 campaign with a third Champions League.